Lesson 2 - Conditional, Functions, User-input and Errors

 Note

 In this lesson we are switching from typing commands in a Python interpreter to typing commands in a shell terminal window (such as bash).
-When you see a $ in front of a command that tells you to run that command in the shell rather than the Python interpreter.
+When you see a $ in front of a command that tells you that you are in the shell, when you see a >>> it tells you are in the Python interpreter.

 Creating a python script